kenorb/katacoda-scenarios/corda-ansible-install/step8.md

-We have now installed Corda.
+We have now have the certificatestore needed by Corda.
 Now we need to configure the service.

 ## Task